Age Divisions:

 All events are intended to be live-streamed.
 Each venue holds certain limitations on internet and there is no guarantee that the livestream will be available for every event.

-Read more about our partnerships and their contributions to DECAdance Conventions and Competitions here!
+Read more about our partnerships and their contributions to DECAdance Competitions & "un"conventions here!